 Prior to 2012 there was little “friction” between the "private" street residents and the rest of Orinda.
 It cost the average homeowner about $350 a year to maintain his/her street.
 While general tax dollars (State gas tax and County sales tax) went to maintain the public streets, most went to the 29 miles of Arterials and Collectors we all use.
 Very little went to the public Residential Streets, which was why Orinda had the worst streets in the Bay Area (with the exception being the private streets).

 In 2012, Orinda voters approved a half cent sales tax which initially produced $1.0 million a year in revenue, but that has increased with inflation.
 In 2014 and 2016, $45 million in bonds were voted for which will ultimately cost the taxpayers $66 million to repay.
-And in 2020 the sales tax increased to a full one percent (bringing in $3.7 million in its first full year).
+And in 2020 the sales tax increased to a full one percent (bringing in $3.9 million a year).

 The 2012 sales tax and the 2014 and 2016 road bonds were used to repair Orinda’s 64 miles of public Residential streets.
 Effectively, the only people who benefit from those repairs and maintenance are the 4,200 households living on those streets.
 Half of the residents living on "private" streets enter the road system on Collectors or Arterials, completely bypassing the public Residential streets.
 The other half of the "private" Street residents do use the public Residential streets to access their streets, but that use is “de minimis”, with the vast majority of the wear and tear resulting from the garbage trucks servicing the homes on those public Residential streets.
-"Private" Street residents, in addition to paying to maintain their own streets, are paying SIGNIFICANT taxes to maintain their neighbors' streets which they never use.
+"Private" Street residents, in addition to paying to maintain their own streets, are paying significant taxes to maintain their neighbors' streets which they seldom use and lightly impact.

 The 2012 sales tax brought in $9.5 million over its 8 year term.
 Since “private” street households represent 22 percent of Orinda's families, they paid $2.1 million of these taxes.